dirklangohr/mdfusion/README.md

 ## How it works

-- Finds and sorts all Markdown files under the root directory
+1. Finds and sorts all Markdown files under the root directory (natural order)
-- Merges them into one file, rewriting image links to absolute paths
+2. Merges them into one file, rewriting image links to absolute paths
-- Optionally adds a YAML metadata block for title/author/date
+3. Optionally adds a YAML metadata block for title/author/date
-- Inserts page breaks between files
+4. Calls Pandoc with XeLaTeX (for PDF) or reveal.js (for HTML presentations)
-- Calls Pandoc with XeLaTeX and a custom header for formatting
+5. Optionally bundles HTML output with all assets for easy sharing

 ---